Tennis-Halep downs Pegula to reach Canadian Open final | Sports-Games

 Simona Halep overcame some shaky serving to beat American Jessica Pegula 2-6 6-3 6-4 and reach the Canadian Open final in Toronto, where she will face either Karolina Pliskova or Beatriz Haddad Maia for the title on Sunday.
 Pegula put pressure on Halep's serve at the outset of the match and wrapped up the 35-minute first set with an ace.

+"It's a good sign if I do that... it helps me sometimes.
+I don't know always if it's good or not.
+But it helps me."
+The popular former world number one, who saved 12 of 17 break point chances, said she got a boost in the match's biggest moments from the vocal support of the fans in Toronto.

+"It felt like I was in Romania today," she said.
+"They sent a lot of energy.
+In the tough moments they really pushed me.
+So I would like to thank them for that.
+And I'm waiting for them, actually, tomorrow."

-Big-serving Czech Pliskova and unseeded Brazilian Haddad Maia play their semifinal later on Saturday.
+Big-serving Czech Pliskova and unseeded left-handed Brazilian Haddad Maia were playing their semifinal later on Saturday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)